 According to him, between 2023 and 2024, the Veterinary Service Department (VSD) has vaccinated 172,000 dogs and cats, covering 20% coverage over the period.

-The upsurge in rabies cases, Dr. Danso attributed to apathy of pets owners, perceived high cost of vaccination and failure to sanction dog owners who did not vaccinate their dogs.
+The upsurge in rabies cases, Dr. Danso attributed to the apathy of pet owners, the perceived high cost of vaccination and the failure to sanction dog owners who did not vaccinate their dogs.

 He made these assertions at the World Rabies Day Celebration which was held at Asuofua near Barekesse in the Atwima Nwabiagya district of the Ashanti region.